Disclaimer: I own nothing. All belongs to Glee writers and creators.

 And then she was gone, just like that.
 Finn blinked.
 This…sucked.

 "What did Frankenteen want?"
 Santana prompted as soon as Quinn was seated next to Rachel once more.
-She sounded a tad too interested, in the brunette's personal opinion, but she wasn't going to complain, as she wanted to hear this, too.
+She sounded a tad too interested, in Rachel's personal opinion, but she wasn't going to complain, as she wanted to hear this, too.

 "Seriously?
 He pulled you out into the hallway for 'nothing'?
 Bullshit."

 Quinn huffed irritably, running a restless hand through her golden locks, a sure sign of her discomfort with the topic.
-Rachel instantly took notice and shot Santana a warning look, ignoring the tongue that was stuck out at her in favor of reaching to place her hand over the blonde's where it rested on the table between them.
-She turned her hand over and squeezed the brunette's, sending a small smile her way, but before Rachel could even attempt to make it full-blown, the bell rang and she was left to wonder what on earth happened in that hallway.
+Rachel instantly took notice and shot Santana a warning look, ignoring the tongue that was stuck out at her in favor of reaching to place her hand over Quinn's where it rested on the table between them.
+She turned her hand over and squeezed Rachel's, sending a small smile her way, but before Rachel could even attempt to make it full-blown, the bell rang and she was left to wonder what on earth happened in that hallway.

 Glee was the perfect outlet for Step Three: The Song.

 As…unsubtle as it sounded, Step Three was actually rather covert, in Rachel's opinion.
 After endless hours of arguing and searching and researching and throwing things, she had found an excellent selection that could be construed as a message of platonic love, and it wasn't too specific, so Quinn could easily think she was singing to someone else.
 Rachel had attempted to point out that this would be a bad thing until Santana countered that it could bring out 'the jellies.'
 At which point they took a break because Brittany was craving PB&J.